 The Wisdom of the Body

-Join us for this six-week webinar as hosts Danusha Laméris and James Crews explore creativity as a spiritual, embodied practice.
-We'll look at writing through the lens of the body with acclaimed guests Ross Gay, Nikita Gill, Mark Nepo, Kai Coggin, Barbara Crooker, and Leila Chatti.
-Each week, we share conversation, poetry, and writing prompts crafted to help us feel more inspired, and find joy in the gaps and pauses of our often crowded lives.
-Join us in community to take a breath and feel our way back into the joy and being of our physical selves.
+Join us for this six-session series as hosts Danusha Laméris and James Crews explore creativity as a spiritual, embodied practice.
+We look at writing through the lens of the body with acclaimed guests Ross Gay, Nikita Gill, Mark Nepo, Kai Coggin, Barbara Crooker, and Leila Chatti.
+Each session includes conversation, poetry, and writing prompts crafted to help us feel more inspired, and find joy in the gaps and pauses of our often crowded lives.
+Join us in taking a breath and feeling our way back into the joy and being of our physical selves.

 HearthFire Writing Community Discount

-HearthFire members receive a 20% discount on all 6-week webinar series.
+HearthFire members receive a 50% discount on all self-guided series.

 Redeem your discount in the HearthFire portal.

 Nikita Gill is a British-Indian poet, playwright, writer and illustrator based in the south of England.
 She has written and curated eight volumes of poetry and has over 654,000 followers on Instagram where she has grown much of her audience.
 Gill's work was first published when she was 12 years old and her books include, Your Soul Is A River (2016), Wild Embers: Poems of rebellion, fire and beauty (2017), Fierce Fairytales: & Other Stories to Stir Your Soul (2018), Great Goddesses: Life lessons from myths and monsters (2019), Your Heart Is The Sea (2019), The Girl and the Goddess (2020), Where Hope Comes From: Poems of Resilience, Healing, and Light (2021), and These Are the Words: fearless verse to find your voice (2022).